Archdiocese of Montpellier: History

+The diocese's original date of establishment is uncertain.
+The earliest evidence of Christian presence in the area is a tombstone, which Edmond-Frédéric Le Blant dated to the fourth century.
+The earliest known bishop dates to the sixth century.

 When the Concordat of 1802 reestablished this diocese, it accorded to it also the département of Tarn, which was detached from it in 1822 by the creation of the Archdiocese of Albi; and from 1802 to 1822, Montpellier was a suffragan of Toulouse.
 A Papal Brief of 16 June 1877, authorized the bishops of Montpellier to style themselves bishops of Montpellier, Béziers, Agde, Lodève and Saint-Pons, in memory of the different dioceses united in the present diocese of Montpellier.

 Maguelone was the original diocese.
 Local traditions, recorded in 1583 by Abbé Gariel in his Histoire des évêques de Maguelonne, affirm that St. Simon the Leper, having landed at the mouth of the Rhône with St. Lazarus and his sisters, was the earliest apostle of Maguelone.
 Gariel invokes in favour of this tradition a certain manuscript brought from Byzantium.
 But the chronicler, Bishop Arnaud de Verdale (1339–1352) was ignorant of this alleged Apostolic origin of Maguelone.
 It is certain that the tombstone of a Christian woman named Vera was found at Maguelone; Le Blant assigns it to the 4th century.

 The first historically known Bishop of Maguelone, Boetius, assisted at the Council of Narbonne in 589.
 Maguelone was completely destroyed in the course of the wars between Charles Martel and the Saracens.
 The diocese was then transferred to Substantion, but Bishop Arnaud (1030–1060) brought it back to Maguelone which he rebuilt.

 Near Maguelone had grown up by degrees the two villages of Montpellier and Montpellieret.
 According to legend, they were in the tenth century the property of the two sisters of St. Fulcran, Bishop of Lodève.
 About 975 they gave them to Ricuin, Bishop of Maguelone.
 It is certain that about 990 Ricuin possessed these two villages; he kept Montpellieret and gave Montpellier in fief to the family of the Guillems.
 In 1085 Pierre, Count of Substantion and Melgueil, became a vassal of the Holy See for this countship, and relinquished the right of nomination to the diocese of Maguelone.
 Urban II charged the Bishop of Maguelone to exercise the papal suzerainty, and he spent five days in this town when he came to France to preach the First Crusade.
 In 1215 Pope Innocent III gave the countship of Melgueil in fief to the Bishop of Maguelone, who thus became a Prince-bishop.